tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 and blood of programming.
 Without functions, the programs we have today may very well be impossible to get working, or would take far more work than could be reasonably expected.
 I think the most relatable comparison to a function is a cooking recipe.
-A recipe tells you the exact steps and ingredients you need in order to get the result you are looking for.
-In essence that is all it is.
+A recipe tells someone the exact steps and ingredients they need in order to get the result they are looking for.
+In essence, that is all a function is.
 There just tends to be many considerations we can factor in depending on what we are trying to accomplish.

 With functions, really the main focus should be giving it a single responsibility for a task.
 The more focused the task is, the easier it becomes to remember which task is responsible for which action.
-A quick example would be a game that had three different slots, each corresponding to a certain amount of points based on its contents.
-You could write a program in such a way that you always had each slot's individual contents wrapped up in the main logic of the program.
-The other way you could do it is make a function for each slot, and then have the program call those functions based on which ones you needed at the moment.
-These could be calls to functions named `getScoreSlotOne()`, `getScoreSlotTwo()`, and `getScoreSlotThree()`.
-Later we will also be introduced to objects, which can have their own functions that belong to them.
-If in this case they were all slot objects, we could have variables assigned to the objects named `slotOne`, `slotTwo`, and `slotThree`.
-With this each one could call their own getScore function as such, `slotOne.getScore()`.
+A quick example would be a game like a slot machine that has three different rows and columns, each corresponding to a certain amount of points based on their contents.
+One could write a program in such a way that they always have each row's individual contents wrapped up in the main logic of the program.
+Another way somebody could write this would be by making a function for each row, and then have the program call those functions based on which ones it needed at the moment.
+These could be calls to functions named `getScoreRowOne()`, `getScoreRowTwo()`, and `getScoreRowThree()`.
+Later we will also be introduced to objects which can have their own functions that belong to them.
+If in this case they were all row objects, we could have variables assigned to the objects named `rowOne`, `rowTwo`, and `rowThree`.
+With this, each one could call their own getScore function as such, `rowOne.getScore()`.
 This would be one way to help us from duplicating logic.
+This could also handle different combinations of rows, such as putting them together diagonally, or vertically (columns), instead of just horizontally as implied by row.
+This example may be able to be left as a plain array in this case, but it may be cleaner to make explicit functions or objects for different combinations.

-Now anything you have setup for each specific slot would be completely independent of the others.
-If you were looking for whichever one had the highest score, or wanted to leave one out, you could also have a function that compared scores for you based on the ones you wanted to evaluate.
-Based on these results, you could have another function that would be responsible for turning a slot's lights on, or having a sound effect play.
-This becomes much easier to manage when you have a program that does several things.
+Now anything we would have setup for each specific row would be completely independent of the others.
+If we were looking for whichever one had the highest score, or wanted to leave one out, we could also have a function that compared scores for us based on the ones we wanted to evaluate.
+Based on these results, we could have another function that would be responsible for turning a row's lights on, or having a sound effect play.
+This becomes much easier to manage when a program does several things.

 I wanted to briefly give an abstract overview of what will be going on overall, but we will start laying out some real functions and demonstrating examples of them in use.
-Different paradigms use functions in different ways, so we will touch on the layouts you can achieve by making certain structural decisions.
+Different paradigms use functions in different ways, so we will touch on the layouts that can be achieved by making certain structural decisions.
 We will go ahead and start with these first examples:

 ```ts
 // ---- Function Declaration Area ----